App Maker CLI

 )

-If no platform is specified, the default platform will be set to ios
+option are specified, the default platforms will be set to ios

 and android